eigentaylor/eigentaylor.github.io/_previews/2026-06-17-perfect-approval.md

 I've made plenty of [cases for Approval voting recently](../approval-only/){:target="_blank"}.
 I've talked about it in direct comparison with other methods and why I think it wins out for [various practical reasons](../practicalapproval/){:target="_blank"}.
 But that's not what I want to do in this post.

 Here, I'm going back to my roots.
 I'm going to talk about the pure math underlying Approval voting, and why it's fundamental in a way that other voting systems just aren't.
-I will talk about the proofs that--under certain assumptions--Approval actually breaks famous impossibility theorems like [Gibbard-Satterthwaite](../gibbard-satt/){:target="_blank"} and [Arrow's Theorem](../arrows/){:target="_blank"}, and what that means.<d-footnote>Many of the things I say here about Approval will not be true about Approval with a runoff.
+I will talk about the proofs that--under certain assumptions--Approval actually breaks famous impossibility theorems like [Gibbard's Theorem](../gibbard-intuition/){:target="_blank"} and [Arrow's Theorem](../arrows/){:target="_blank"}, and what that means.<d-footnote>Many of the things I say here about Approval will not be true about Approval with a runoff.
 The runoff tends to really hamper the honesty incentives of Approval (in theory).
 In practice, there is evidence to suggest that the runoff might improve outcomes, but that's not what we're talking about here.
 We're talking about pure, single round, "vanilla" Approval voting.</d-footnote>

 This post is inspired and borrows heavily on an amazing paper by Marc Vorsatz<d-cite key="vorsatz2007approvalDichotomous"></d-cite>, as well as a paper by Maniquet and Mongin<d-cite key="maniquetMongin2015approvalArrow"></d-cite>.